DateJune 12 – July 24, 2016

 Press and Promotion

-Mapping Spaces: Carte Blanche, Announcement Card Mapping Spaces: Carte Blanche, Brochure (exterior) Mapping Spaces: Carte Blanche, Brochure (interior) Mapping Spaces: Carte Blanche, Press Release
+Exhibition checklist Mapping Spaces: Carte Blanche, Announcement Card Mapping Spaces: Carte Blanche, Press Release Mapping Spaces: Carte Blanche, Brochure (exterior) Mapping Spaces: Carte Blanche, Brochure (interior)

 About the exhibition

 Mapping Spaces: “Carte Blanche”

 When I embarked on this curatorial project, I had no agenda, no familiarity with the art tucked away in Kentler’s Flatfiles.
 I had “carte blanche” to select an exhibition, an open slate without strategy.
 I had my eyes as a compass, and that was it.
 As a curator of historical collections—drawings and paintings neatly filed in the annals of art history—I was on my own in a contemporary arena.
 The prospect was titillating, heady, and yes, somewhat unsettling.
 My eye would set the road map, and that was the deal.

 In hindsight, I can tease the reader with way-finding words because the framework for selection took shape quickly and effortlessly.
 I had a plan in a matter of hours.
 Whether drawing in ink, watercolor, or graphite on paper, or printing an etching, linocut, or monotype, whether realizing an image additively in collage or reductively through burning holes in paper, whether using a needle and thread to shape an image or letting nature’s rain dribble patterns on an inked sheet, the works of art in this small exhibition coalesce for me as maps.
 I saw in these many varied expressions, varied in size and media, a selection of disparate artists shaping space.
 Only one print is an actual map, an aerial view of Red Hook.
 It blends nonetheless, for its palette and graphic configuration look more aesthetic than navigational!